Transparent reporting

 The ‘Bosch Pulse Check,’ our annual global full employee survey, is a central element of our feedback landscape, highlighting our corporate culture.
 Guided by our slogan ‘Invented for life,’ our objective is to foster an employee-centric performance culture where the satisfaction and engagement of our associates, responsible actions and the long-term economic success of our company are in harmony.

+We use various training and communication measures to raise our associates’ awareness of compliance.
 The compliance training program is available to our associates in the form of web-based training (WBT), in-person events or webinars as well as corresponding documentation.
 Participation in the basic business ethics training on the Code of Conduct is mandatory for all associates worldwide, full-time as well as part-time employees, including leasing workers/subcontracted workers, seasonal and temporary employees, white- and blue-collar employees*.
-Further compliance training measures are mandatory for certain groups of associates, who are selected based on a risk-based approach.
-For example, these include associates exempt from collectively bargained agreements due to their specific responsibility as specialists or managers, but also numerous other associates in selected areas or in special functions.
-No employee groups are excluded per se; this explicitly includes, for example, leasing workers/subcontracted workers (in the form of employee leasing).
+It includes introductions in major compliance areas such as anti-corruption, competition and antitrust law, anti-money laundering, or taxes and export control.

 The training content must be repeated regularly, usually every two to three years.
 Our training programs are regularly refined and updated to accommodate new content and developments, as well as feedback from participants.